MinhasKamal/CreepyCodeCollection/README.md

 Most of the programs here are hell hard to understand.
 The source addresses provided with the codes contain useful details.

 All the programs here have been tested (by me).
 [TutorialsPoint-CodingGround](https://www.tutorialspoint.com/codingground.htm) or [repl.it](https://repl.it/languages) has online code editors and compilers, which can be used to run these programs.
 Many programs here have been collected from q/a and discussion sites, like- [StackOverflow](stackoverflow.com), [Quora](https://www.quora.com/), [Programming Puzzles & Code Golf](http://codegolf.stackexchange.com/), & [Hacker News](https://news.ycombinator.com/news).

-**Disclaimer**: Never try this type of code in a real life software project.
-Readability and maintainability should be the main concern there.

 ### Places for More Creepy Codes
 - http://www.ioccc.org/years-spoiler.html